seancorfield/depstar/README.md

 ## Excluding Files

 The `-X` / `--exclude` option can be used to provide one or more regex patterns that will be used to exclude unwanted files from the JAR.
 Note that the string provided will be treated as a regex (via `re-pattern`) that should be a _complete match for the full relative path and filename_.
-For example, if you wanted to exclude `clojure.core.specs.alpha` code from your JAR, you would specify `--exclude "^clojure/core/specs/alpha.*"` -- note the `^` anchor at the start of the pattern and `.*` at the end.
+For example, if you wanted to exclude `clojure.core.specs.alpha` code from your JAR, you would specify `--exclude "clojure/core/specs/alpha.*"` -- note `.*` at the end so it matches the entire filename.

 ## `clojure -X` Usage